 The Adelaides, a UK female vocalist and guitar player trio, were the third act on Town Square.
 Quite impressive ladies and voices, it definitely makes fun to listen to their music.
 However, having three strong vocalists on stage was a bit too much for the rather basic and quick-to-change Town Square stage setup.

 After listening and loving her debut album “No Saint”, I was that much looking forward to see Lauren Jenkins back on stage.
 She did the Introducing Nashville main stage opener in Berlin.
 Like the album, which I rated a Top Pick, I enjoyed her songs on stage.
+There is also a posting about her short movie, which has been shown in Berlin.
 I am sure she will be big very soon.

 A short visit to ICON stage